-Late submission Penalty

-After the deadline but submitted on the same -5 marks

-day (- 5 percentage points)

-Each additional calendar day -1 mark

-(- 1 percentage point)

-Max. deducted marks up to 14 days late -18 marks

-(- 18 percentage points)

-More than 14 calendar days after the notice of non-submission Fail
+Late submission Penalty After the deadline but submitted on the same day -5 marks Each additional calendar day -1 mark Max. deducted marks up to 14 days late -18 marks More than 14 calendar days after the notice of non- submission Fail

 Failure to submit a required element of assessment will result in the failure of the whole Examination.
+The mark for any resit of the assessment will be capped at a pass.